barkbox/dogs/doc/api/dogs/update_dog_when_authorized.markdown

 # Dogs API

+also able to do via PUT

-## does not update dog not authorized
+## Update dog when authorized

 ### PATCH /dogs/:id